4d/docs/website/translated_docs/es/REST/ClassFunctions.md

-> `/rest/{dataClass}/Function` can be used to call either a dataclass or an entity selection function (`/rest/{dataClass}` returns all entities of the DataClass as an entity selection).
+> `/rest/{dataClass}/Function` puede utilizarse para llamar a una función de dataclass o de selección de entidades (`/rest/{dataClass}` devuelve todas las entidades de la DataClass como una selección de entidades).
-> The function is searched in the entity selection class first.
+> La función se busca primero en la clase de selección de entidades.
 If not found, it is searched in the dataclass.
 In other words, if a function with the same name is defined in both the DataClass class and the EntitySelection class, the dataclass class function will never be executed.

 > All 4D code called from REST requests **must be thread-safe** if the project runs in compiled mode, because the REST Server always uses preemptive processes in this case (the [*Use preemptive process* setting value](../WebServer/preemptiveWeb.md#enabling-the-preemptive-mode-for-the-web-server) is ignored by the REST Server).